Last Updated on March 15, 2023

 The cost of a Goldendoodle will set you back between $500 and $4000 depending on where you get your dog, his lineage, coat, color, and more.

-The average standard-sized Goldendoodle puppy will cost you around $2,100 if you get your dog through a reputable breeder.
+The average standard-sized Goldendoodle puppy is around $2,100 if you get it from a reputable breeder.

-Rarer Goldendoodle varieties such as those with multicolor coats or toy-sized dogs will cost considerably more.
+Rarer varieties of this breed such as those with multicolor coats or toy-sized dogs will considerably be more expensive.

 These puppies could fetch anything between $3000 and $5000 for a single dog.

-As we have mentioned, a Goldendoodle puppy will cost around $2000.
+As we have mentioned, you can get a Goldendoodle puppy for around $2000.

-However, raising a dog to be a full-grown adult Goldendoodle will cost you much more when you factor in all the costs of pet ownership.
+However, you will spend much more on raising a pup to be a full-grown adult Goldendoodle when you factor in all the expenses of pet ownership.

-You might be lucky enough to find an adult or elderly Goldendoodle at a shelter if their previous owner has given them up due to moving overseas, financial constraints, or conflicting lifestyles.
+You might be lucky enough to find an adult or senior of this breed at a shelter if their previous owner has given them up due to moving overseas, financial constraints, or conflicting lifestyles.

-These dogs will be significantly cheaper at between $300 and $500; however, finding this popular breed at a shelter is pretty rare.
+These pups will be significantly cheaper at between $300 and $500; however, finding this popular breed at a shelter is pretty rare.

 Puppies are significantly more expensive than older dogs as they are more in demand, so you can save money getting an adult Goldendoodle.